Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Experiments

 \subsection{Dataset and preprocessing}

 We conduct our experiments using the synthetic PSML dataset \cite{zheng2021psml}.
 This dataset has been generated based on transmission and distribution simulations (T+D) and addresses the lack of publicly available data for smart power grids.
-It includes 550 events occurring in the transmission grid, each composed of 91 4-second Phase Measurement Unit (PMU) measurements: 24 normalized voltage measurements, 32 active power measurements, and 32 reactive power measurements.
-Voltage measurements are normalized and expressed in "per unit" (p.u) with a value near 1 in normal conditions \cite{KIM2019353}, while reactive and active power are respectively expressed in Vars and Watts.
-Although voltage is measured on every bus of the transmission grid, reactive and active powers are measured on the branches connecting these buses.
-Every event is annotated with an event start time, an event end time, its location in the grid, and its event class: branch fault, branch tripping, bus fault, bus tripping, and generator tripping.
+It includes 550 events in the transmission grid, each composed of 91 4-second Phase Measurement Unit (PMU) measurements: 24 normalized voltage, 32 active power measurements, and 32 reactive power measurements.
+Although additional variables (e.g., frequency and current) are available in the minute-level data, they do not include labeled disturbances.
+Therefore, we restrict our study to the millisecond-level measurements.

+Voltage measurements are normalized and expressed in “per unit" (p.u) with a value near 1 in normal conditions \cite{KIM2019353}, while reactive and active power are respectively expressed in Vars and Watts.
+Voltage is measured on every bus of the transmission grid while reactive and active powers are measured on the branches connecting these buses.
+Every event is annotated with an event start time, an event end time, a location in the grid, and an event class: branch fault, branch tripping, bus fault, bus tripping, and generator tripping.
 Examples of event measurements are shown in Fig. \ref{fig:events}.

-For the ED problem, we pursue two different objectives: maximize the reliability of early detection, and maximize earliness to trigger as soon as possible when an event occurs.
-We focus first on finding the best multimodal OCC model configurations to maximize reliability, then evaluate the earliness of these configurations, and ultimately select good consensuses between the two objectives.
+For the ED problem, we pursue two objectives: maximizing the reliability of early detection and maximizing the earliness of event triggers.
+We first focus on identifying the best multimodal OCC model configurations to maximize reliability, and then we evaluate the earliness of these configurations.
+Ultimately, this allows us to select an appropriate trade-off between the two objectives depending on specific requirements.